 Some of these controllers can also work with aquarium chillers too and prevent them from sticking ON and cooling the water too much.

 These controllers will have their own temperature sensor that you place in the water.
 Once the water temperature rises or drops below a selected setpoint it will automatically remove power to the device.

-These devices will not inform you that they have activated so oversight is required.
+These devices will not inform you that they have been activated so oversight is required.